-ADMINISTRATION OF IMMUNIZING AGENTS / IMMUNIZATION / VACCINATIONS / CONTROL OF COMMUNICABLE

-DISEASES (EC §48980, §49403, §48926, H&SC §120365, §120370): California law requires that pupils be immunized against certain diseases before they can be admitted to school.
-Under a law known as SB 277, beginning January 1, 2016, exemptions based on personal beliefs, including religious beliefs, will no longer be an option for the vaccines that are currently required for entry into child care or school in California.
+ADMINISTRATION OF IMMUNIZING AGENTS / IMMUNIZATION / VACCINATIONS / CONTROL OF COMMUNICABLE DISEASES (EC §48980, §49403, §48926, H&SC §120365, §120370): California law requires that pupils be immunized against certain diseases before they can be admitted to school.
+Under a law known as SB 277, beginning January 1, 2016, exemptions based on personal beliefs, including religious beliefs, will no longer be an option for the vaccines that are currently required for entry into childcare or school in California.
 Most families will not be affected by the new law because their children have received all required vaccinations.
-Personal beliefs exemptions on file for a child already attending child care or school will remain valid until the child reaches the next immunization checkpoint at kindergarten (including transitional kindergarten) or 7th grade.
-For more information about SB 277, please see the Frequently Asked Questions available at:
+Personal beliefs exemptions on file for a child already attending childcare or school will remain valid until the child reaches the next immunization checkpoint at kindergarten (including transitional kindergarten) or 7th grade.
+Per SB 276 and SB 714, beginning Jan 1, 2021, physicians will be required to submit their medical exemptions for immunizations electronically directly into the California Immunization Registry (CAIR) utilizing a standard form.
+The physician or parents may provide a copy of the medical exemption form directly to the school, but the information will also be available in the CAIR registry.
+Students with current medical exemptions will not need to submit new exemptions until the student reaches a new grade span (Kindergarten or 7th grade).

-http://www.shotsforschool.org/laws/sb277faq/.
+For more information about immunization laws, please visit www.shotsforschool.org.
 Pupils with incomplete immunizations, or on waiver for immunizations, may be temporarily excluded from school.
 Free immunization clinics are held throughout the community and are available daily at the Orange County Health Care Agency Children's Clinic, 1725 West 17th Street, Santa Ana.
 The District Board of Education may use any funds, property, and personnel of the District, and may permit any person licensed as a physician and surgeon, registered nurse or other healthcare practitioners acting under the direction of a supervising physician and surgeon, to administer an immunizing agent to any pupil whose parents have consented in writing to the administration of such an agent.